 Archbishop Runcie Church of England First School will follow the recommendations of the Children and Families Act 2014 with regard to arrangements to support pupils with medical conditions.
 Where a pupil also has SEN, their provision will be planned and delivered in a coordinated way with their healthcare plan.
 (See Medicines in Schools Policy.
-Mrs Henry and Mrs McCloud are the staff responsible for medicines)
+Mrs Armstrong is the staff member responsible for medicines)